The National Consumers League’s annual guide to help working teens stay safe in the workplace

 The most common way for a teen worker to die is in a traffic accident.
 In 2010, 32,708 Americans—about 90 a day—died in car accidents.
 Fifteen of the 34 youth workers under 18 who died in 2010—44 percent—perished in motor vehicle accidents.

-In July 2010 in Okmulgee Country, Oklahoma, 16-year-old Troy Don Kimbley was killed when the tow truck he was driving overturned on a curve and turned over two and a half times before coming to rest on its top.
+In July 2010 in Okmulgee Country, Oklahoma, 16-year-old Troy Don Kimbley was killed when the tow truck he was driving overturned on a curve and flipped two and a half times before coming to rest on its top.

 NCL encourages young workers to look for jobs in which they do not drive, are not regularly driven by others, or are not driven great distances.